evgenyneu/ios-javascriptcore-demo/README.md

 # iOS JavaScriptCore demo

-This is a demo iOS app that shows how to run JavaScript function from Objective-C.
+This is a demo iOS app that shows how to run JavaScript function from Objective-C. If you are reading this you might also be interested in [JS evaluator for Android](https://github.com/evgenyneu/js-evaluator-for-android) library.

 ## Screenshot